supertokens/blog/content/supabase/index.md

 ## Conclusion

 In the end, the authentication solution you choose depends on your use case.
-For simple apps Supabase auth is a convenient solution if it matches your requirements.
-But, if you require a custom use case, SuperTokens flexibility and extensibility make it an excellent choice to protect your app.
+For apps where you need to quickly setup simple authentication flows Supabase Auth is a great choice, but, for startups or mid-level organisations looking for an open-source solution that can grow with their organisation, with extensive customization options SuperTokens is a great choice.